eea/volto-eea-design-system/website/docs/8-Resources/theming-guidelines.md

 If the card is `flex` based and the parent `wrapper` is flex as well, consider adding a max-height to the card `body` or `image wrapper` so that they all keep a standard size.

+### Code formatting

+CSS and less files should be formatted using prettier.
+Indent space will be 2 spaces.